Interval (mathematics): Dyadic intervals

 The dyadic intervals consequently have a structure that reflects that of an infinite binary tree.

 Dyadic intervals are relevant to several areas of numerical analysis, including adaptive mesh refinement, multigrid methods and wavelet analysis.
 Another way to represent such a structure is p-adic analysis (for p = 2).

+Real analysis

+Intervals are ubiquitous in mathematical analysis, where they are used to express ideas and often occur in key results.

+The integral of a real function is defined over an interval.
+The endpoints of the interval involved usually occur as a subscript and superscript, so the integral $\int_a^b f(x) \, dx$ applies to all $x$ belonging to the interval $[a, b]$.